pastor-methods/iigb-structure-spike/src/home/sectors/financial/asset-management/us/1 asset management in Great Britain.md

 ---
 title: Asset management in Great Britain
-image: assetManag.png
-thumbnail: assetManag.png
+thumbnail: asset-management-thumb.png
-heroVideo: heroVideoPath
+heroVideo:
-heroImage: heroImagePath
+heroImage: asset-management-hero.png
-fullVideo: fullVideoPath
+fullVideo:
 indexTemplate: subsector-page.html
 intro: The UK is one of the largest asset management markets in the world.
 It is Europe's leading centre for fund management, and already attracts significant overseas funds.
 pageTitle: Asset management